Our Staff

 Sarah Mathes

-Sarah’s journey of becoming a registered art therapist (ATR-Provisional) and therapist began with a love for art and a passion for helping people.
+Sarah’s journey of becoming a registered art therapist (ATR) and therapist began with a love for art and a passion for helping people.
 During my senior semester in my Bachelor’s program for Art at Shippensburg University, I found healing through art.

 The search for a master’s program specific to counseling with art methods was a difficult one in 2011 and 2012, and she was limited in choices for locations.
 Sarah began commuting to Pittsburgh, weekly, for graduate courses and as a single mother this became a challenge to balance, so she sought out an online program in the state of Indiana about halfway through the master’s program.